haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 to evaluate and use crowd-sourced online references is an important skill in the modern-day data scientist's repertoire.

+### Livestream and Recorded Video
+If you are registered for one of the remote sections, you can access the lectures either via Livestream, or asynchronously via uploaded video.
+The Livestream will be available via Brightspace Media Gallery (more details will be posted on Brightspace) during class time.
+The video will be posted to Brightspace (after some processing), within a few hours after each class barring any technical difficulties (In the unlikely event that we face technical issues, alternate arrangements will be made soon thereafter).
+Remote students who are watching the livestream can interact with the instructors via Slack (see section on Discussion Forum).
+Students who are registered for the in-person section will also have access to the recorded videos after.

-### Discussion Forum
+### Discussion Forum and Live Q&A -- Slack
+We will use a group discussion forum for Q&A and discussion.
+Specifically, we will use Slack.
+Details to join the Slack workspace for this course will be provided on Brightspace.
+Rather than emails, Slack is the preferred method for asking questions outside class.
+During class, students who are watching the lectures remotely via livestream can also post questions on Slack.

-Outside of class, we will use a discussion forum (details TBA) for Q&A and discussion.
-Rather than emails, this is the preferred channel.
-Using a discussion forum allows for getting you help fast and efficiently from classmates, and instructors.
-You are encouraged to ask *and answer* questions about logistics, content, assignments, and projects -- you can even do so anonymously.
-In particular, requesting and sharing general and specific Python/MATLAB "how to" knowledge is encouraged.
+Using Slack allows for getting help quickly and efficiently from classmates, and instructors.
+You are encouraged to ask *and answer* questions about logistics, content, assignments, and projects.
+In particular, requesting and sharing general and specific Python/MATLAB
+"how to" knowledge is encouraged.
 However, please do *not* share explicit code blocks or solutions to homework sets, projects etc. You are also encouraged to share any ideas, articles, or videos that you